William Aplin: Death and legacy

-William Aplin was commemorated by a memorial in Flinders Street in Townsvile.
-Various places were named after him, including Aplin Street in Townsville, Aplins Waterhole and Aplin's Weir on the Ross River off Wentworth St in Mundingburra, Aplin Street in Cairns, Mountt Aplin in Cape York Pensinula, Aplin District in Thursday Island and Aplin Passage in Torres Strait, as well as the Aplin Parish near Hughenden.
+William Aplin is commemorated by a memorial in Flinders Street, Townsville.
+Various places were named after him, including Aplin Street in Townsville, Aplin's Waterhole and Aplin's Weir on the Ross River off Wentworth Street in Mundingburra, Aplin Street in Cairns, Mount Aplin in Cape York Peninsula, Aplin District in Thursday Island and Aplin Passage in Torres Strait, as well as the Aplin Parish near Hughenden.